-When Minicraft crashes, it typically closes the game, and may report a error to show you the location of the exception which causes the crash.
+When Minicraft crashes, it typically closes the game and may report an error to show you the location of the exception which causes the crash.

 There are several causes for Minecraft crashing on startup: the mods, bugs in the game, the corruption of the game files, and the missing or outdated graphics card driver.

 Fortunately, you can fix the crashing quickly and easily.
 Try the fixes below.

 As restarting PC works like a charm for many technical issues, it never hurts to restart your computer, and sometimes this is enough to fix your issues.
 You can just simply close your Minecraft, restart your PC and open your Minecraft to see if it works.

 Generally, the bugs in the game are likely to cause the crashing, and Mojang keeps releasing the patches to improve Minecraft and fix bugs.

 So you should install the patches and keep your game up to date.
-This helps fix some bugs that crashes your game.
+This helps fix some bugs that crash your game.
 You can download the latest Minecraft here.